@inproceedings{c3bb852fe5f84c59b93dcaf8f1206977,

 title = "The PLATO Antarctic site testing observatory",

-abstract = "![CDATA[Over a decade of site testing in Antarctica has shown that both South Pole and Dome C are xceptional sites for astronomy, with certain atmospheric conditions superior to those at existing mid-latitude sites.
+abstract = "Over a decade of site testing in Antarctica has shown that both South Pole and Dome C are xceptional sites for astronomy, with certain atmospheric conditions superior to those at existing mid-latitude sites.
 However, the highest point on the Antarctic plateau, Dome A, is expected to experience colder atmospheric temperatures, lower wind speeds, and a turbulent boundary layer that is confined closer to the ground.
 The Polar Research Institute of China, who were the first to visit the Dome A site in January 2005, plan to establish a permanently manned station there within the next decade.
 As part of this process they conducted a second expedition to Dome A, arriving via overland traverse in January 2008.
 This traverse involved the delivery and installation of the PLATeau Observatory (PLATO).
 PLATO is an automated self-powered astrophysical site testing observatory, developed by the University of New South Wales.
 A number of international institutions have contributed site testing instruments measuring turbulence, optical sky background, and sub-millimetre transparency.
 In addition, a set of science instruments are providing wide-field high time resolution optical photometry and terahertz imaging of the Galaxy.
-We present here an overview of the PLATO system design and instrumentation suite.]]",
+We present here an overview of the PLATO system design and instrumentation suite.",

-author = "Lawrence, {J. S.} and Allen, {G. R.} and Ashley, {M. C. B.} and C. Bonner and S. Bradley and X. Cui and Everett, {J. R.} and L. Feng and X. Gong and S. Hengst and J. Hu and Z. Jiang and Kulesa, {C. A.} and Y. Li and D. Luong-Van and Moore, {A. M.} and C. Pennypacker and W. Qin and R. Riddle and Z. Shang and Tothill, {N. F. H.}",
+author = "Lawrence, \{J. S.\} and Allen, \{G. R.\} and Ashley, \{M. C. B.\} and C. Bonner and S. Bradley and X. Cui and Everett, \{J. R.\} and L. Feng and X. Gong and S. Hengst and J. Hu and Z. Jiang and Kulesa, \{C. A.\} and Y. Li and D. Luong-Van and Moore, \{A. M.\} and C. Pennypacker and W. Qin and R. Riddle and Z. Shang and Tothill, \{N. F. H.\}",

 year = "2008",